luoxiaoliu/MVSL/README.md

 # MVSL
-Code for Multi-View Synergistic Learning for Low-Resource Biomedical Image Classification Based on Vision-Language Adaption (MVSL).
+Code for Multi-View Synergistic Learning with Vision-Language Adaption for Low-Resource Biomedical Image Classification (MVSL).
 The code will be released soon.